 Within Element Three (green in Figure 13) in Area 1, subtle compensation is documented at the event bed scale (Figure 13).
 The basal bed (J) consistently thins southward towards MS5 with a thinning rate of approximately 0.4 cm/m then slightly thickens south of MS5.
 The subsequent bed (J2) thickens where J thins (between MS1 and MS2; Figure 13), and bed J3 shows more complex thickness variations.
 The next thick bed, Bed K, shows a similar initial thinning trend as basal bed J but thickens directly above J’s most rapid thinning.
 Bed K also thins and thickens between S3 to MS6 in an opposite pattern to the bed directly below (J3).
 K2 thickens above where J and K thinned, thus showing bed-scale compensation.
-Hybrid event bed (L) is deposited above K2 and shows drastic thickness changes with thinning rates ranging between -0.4 to 0.55 cm/m, concurrent with a change from a sandstone-dominated to a mud-dominated lithology (Figure 13).
+Hybrid event bed (L) is deposited above K2 and shows significant thickness changes with thinning rates ranging between -0.4 to 0.55 cm/m, concurrent with a change from a sandstone-dominated to a mud-dominated lithology (Figure 13).
 However, bed L shows no compensation to the bed below.
 Bed L2 slightly thickens at MS5 above where L thins.
 However, L2 displays minimal thickness variation across the 25 meters with thinning rates nearing 0 cm/m.
 Bed M shows similar thickness trends as bed L, but the amplitude of thinning is significantly lower (Figure 13).

 Event beds within Element Two (yellow in Figure 14) show two thinning trends: (1) a large-scale southward thinning and onlap/pinch-out onto Element One (purple in Figure 14; discussed below), and (2) a bed-scale compensation trend (Figure 14).
 The event beds thicker than 10 cm in Element Two are most affected by this compensation.
 For example, bed A rapidly thins

 southward, with thinning rates greater than 0.5 cm/m, and Bed B is thickest (50 cm) directly above the rapid thinning of Bed A (Figure 14).
 The next two beds are very thin (~ 3 cm) and display almost no variation in thickness.
 However, the next thick bed, Bed C, shows compensation with Bed B: as B thickens into S8, the overlying bed C thins (Figure 14).
 Then, as B thins southward from S8, C thickens to its highest recorded value (39 cm; Figure 14).
 The thin bed above C displays very minor thickness changes and the next bed (just below Bed D) displays a similar thickness trend to C (Figure 14).
 Beds D and E show the same thickness pattern from S6 to S13 with both of their highest thicknesses is where bed C is rapidly thinning.
 Bed F again shows its thickest portion directly above where beds D and E thin most (Figure 14).
 Bed F shows a similar pattern, but a lower magnitude of thinning rate compared to beds A-E. Finally, Bed G thins towards where Bed F is thickest Figure 14).
-This pattern is consistent and occurs throughout the element within beds greater than 10cm (e.g., beds A, B, C, D, E, F, G in Figure 14).
+This pattern is consistent and occurs throughout the element for beds greater than 10cm (e.g., beds A, B, C, D, E, F, G in Figure 14).

 Intra-Lobe Element Bed Architecture: Analysis

-Compensational stacking is the tendency to for a deposit to preferentially fill topographic lows, with the magnitude of compensation typically decreasing from proximal-distal (Mutti and Sonnino, 1981; Sullivan et al., 2000; Cantelli et al., 2011; Fernandez et al., 2014).
+Compensational stacking is the tendency for a deposit to preferentially fill topographic lows, with the magnitude of compensation typically decreasing from proximal to distal locations (Mutti and Sonnino, 1981; Sullivan et al., 2000; Cantelli et al., 2011; Fernandez et al., 2014).
 There have been two proposed methods, fractal and hierarchical, for compensational stacking, which depend on either consistent compensation or variable compensation at the different hierarchical scales, respectively (Mutti and Sonnino, 1981; Mutti and Normark, 1987; Deptuck et al., 2008; Prélat et al., 2009; Straub and Pyles, 2012).